leakspin/leakspin.github.io/resume.md

    Obligations and responsibilities:
    * Specialization in the payment side of the eCommerce platform.
-   * Implementation of new payment standards (PSD2) or new methods (internal wallet system).
+   * Implementation of new payment standards (PSD2) and new methods (internal wallet payment system).
+   * Conception and planification of a refactor of the payment system
+     * Microservice oriented
+     * DDD oriented using hexagonal architecture
+     * PCI-compliant oriented
    * Review, study and estimations of possible developments and overwatching the rest of the developers in the department.

    The technologies that we use are PHP, MySQL, HTML, CSS, JavaScript, Redis along with SonarQube, PHPUnit and Selenium.